nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 comments: true
 ---

 Recently, I conducted a workshop about how to go back in time with Git alongside [Renaud](https://twitter.com/rnowif).
-Here are the main points that were raised during this session.
+Here are the main points that we raised during this session.

 <!--more-->